2023 Kemal Kılıçdaroğlu presidential campaign

-Kemal Kılıçdaroğlu, leader of the Republican People's Party and İzmir deputy, became the joint presidential candidate of the Nation Alliance in the 2023 Turkish presidential election.
+Kemal Kılıçdaroğlu, leader of the Republican People's Party and İzmir deputy, became the joint presidential candidate of the Nation Alliance for the 2023 Turkish presidential election.
+He held a narrow lead in most poll aggregations, but nevertheless lost to incumbent President Recep Tayyip Erdoğan.

 Background

 Kemal Kılıçdaroğlu, who was elected as the leader of the Republican People's Party in 2010, did not run for the presidency in the 2014 and 2018 elections.
 He hinted for the first time that he could run for the presidency in the 2023 election during the budget discussions in the Turkish Grand National Assembly in December 2020.
 Later, he made other statements stating that he could be a candidate on different dates.
 For Ekrem İmamoğlu and Mansur Yavaş, the mayors of Istanbul and Ankara, who are among the possible candidates of the CHP, Kılıçdaroğlu's statement that they should continue their duties and their support for Kılıçdaroğlu paved the way for Kılıçdaroğlu's candidacy.

+Later it was announced that İmamoğlu would become vice president responsible for disaster preparedness and urban planning tasks, while Yavaş would be responsible for social policies such as poverty alleviation and development.

 The Table of Six, formed by the expansion of the Nation Alliance, discussed the joint presidential candidate for the first time at its 11th meeting on 26 January 2023.
 While the joint candidate was scheduled to be announced on 13 February, the nomination process was postponed due to the 2023 Turkey–Syria earthquake on 6 February that affected 11 provinces.
 At the Table of Six meeting on 2 March, it was announced that a consensus was reached on the joint candidate and the candidate would be announced on March 6.
-Upon the Good Party's General Administrative Board's opposition to Kılıçdaroğlu's candidacy, Chairman Meral Akşener called for candidacy for İmamoğlu and Yavaş. İmamoğlu and Yavaş responded negatively to this call and declared that they support Kılıçdaroğlu.
-Later, the Good Party supported Kılıçdaroğlu's candidacy in exchange for İmamoğlu and Yavaş being the vice president along with the five leaders of the Table of Six, and after the Table meeting on 6 March, Kılıçdaroğlu was announced as the joint candidate.
+Upon the Good Party's General Administrative Board's opposition to Kılıçdaroğlu's candidacy, Chairwoman Meral Akşener called for candidacy for İmamoğlu and Yavaş. İmamoğlu and Yavaş responded negatively to this call and declared their support for the candidacy of Kılıçdaroğlu.
+Eventually, the Good Party supported Kılıçdaroğlu's candidacy in exchange for İmamoğlu and Yavaş being the vice president along with the five leaders of the Table of Six, and after the Table meeting on 6 March, Kılıçdaroğlu was announced as the joint candidate.